xxfoundation/elixxir-client/README.md

 testing) and related libraries that facilitate making more full-featured clients for all platforms.

-Running the Command Line Client
+##Running the Command Line Client
-==

-In project directory, run `go run main.go`.
+First, make sure dependencies are installed into the vendor folder by running `glide up`.
+Then, in the project directory, run `go run main.go`.

+If what you're working on requires you to change other repos, you can remove the other repo from the vendor folder and Go's build tools will look for those packages in your Go path instead.
+Knowing which dependencies to remove can be really helpful if you're changing a lot of repos at once.

+If glide isn't working and you don't know why, try removing glide.lock and ~/.glide to brutally cleanse the cache.

 Required args: